-Section E (Fitting trigonometric models to data) is for Analysis and Approaches students only.
-In this section students are given data points which display periodic behaviour, and must find a model to fit the data.
-Students can use technology to check their models, but they should be made aware that the calculator may not give the model in the form $y = a \times \sin(b(x-c)) + d$ , and the value of c may be different to the one students obtained.
+In Section E, students are given data points which display periodic behaviour, and must find a model to fit the data.
+Students can use technology to check their models, but should be made aware that the calculator may not give the model in the form $y = a \times \sin(b(x-c)) + d$ , and the value of c may be different to the one students obtained.
 However, students should be able to use the trigonometric identities to confirm that their answer and the answer given by their calculator are equivalent.
+For Applications and Interpretation students, we note that sine regression is carried out here, but discussion of $SS{\text{res}}$ as in (AI)AHL 4.13 is left to Chapter 8 of the Mathematics: Applications and Interpretation HL book.